 The Mudies Creek proposal involves building a new road crossing at Mudies Creek to withstand a one in 100 year flood.
 A new 30 metre long bridge will be built over Mudies Creek and would be three metres higher than the current road level to improve travel reliability on the Golden Highway during flood events.

-Work is currently underway on the detailed design and environmental assessment.
+Work is currently underway on the environmental assessment.
+Work is expected to start in 2022.

 Over the next two years there will be several major road projects in construction along the Golden Highway including:

 - Golden Highway and New England Highway intersection upgrade at Belford.